jmcerrejon/neighborhood-games/README.md

 * Integrated chat between neighbours.

-* When moderator make a question, click the yellow button ASAP and answer to win points.
+* When moderator make a question, players must to click the yellow button ASAP and answer to win points.

-⚠️ **WORK IN PROGRESS**

 ## Installation